up-csi/rfc-modules/src/rfc/rfc-02.typ

 == The `$lib` Folder<lib-folder>
 A RECOMMENDED file organization for the `$lib` folder, based on feature-sliced design (#link("https://dev.to/somedood/youre-slicing-your-architecture-wrong-4ob9")[this Basticle sums it up quite nicely]), is as follows:
-+ `brand`: for all branding-related files (e.g. the theme files).
++ `brand`: for all branding-related files (e.g., the theme files).
 An exception is the favicon file, which stays in the `static` folder.
-+ `ui`: for all UI components that aren't tailor-made for the current application and can be reused across projects (e.g. those from component libraries like `shadcn-svelte`).
++ `ui`: for all UI components that aren't tailor-made for the current application and can be reused across projects (i.e., those from component libraries like `shadcn-svelte`).
-+ `feature`: for all features (i.e. UI components, functions) that are tailor-made for the current application that are _not_ page-specific UI components.
++ `feature`: for all features (i.e., UI components, functions) that are tailor-made for the current application that are _not_ page-specific UI components.
 All features must be bundled in their own subfolders.
 + `assets`: for all images shared by multiple UI components that don't belong anywhere else.